BULLITS BASKETBALL CLUB

 Junior Coach Application Form

 Bullits teams are encouraged to source their own coach.
 If teams are unable to find a coach, the club will endeavour to source that team a coach, however please note this is not guaranteed.
-The club provides trainers at training sessions at Sandringham Secondary College on Bluff Road to help run training sessions.
+The club provides trainers at training sessions to help run training sessions.
 Each trainer is a Level 1 Basketball Coach and can be used as a mentor for some ideas or they can run the whole training session for the team each week.

 A coaches briefing session is run at the start of each season where all Bullits coaches are encouraged to attend.
 This session covers the expectations of coaches, provides coaching tips and skill development information for different age groups, and enables coaches to ask questions and share experiences.